gabivaleriano/explaining_healthdata/README.md

 # explaining_healthdata

-This repository contains four .csv files, two .pdf files and one notebook:
+This repository contains four .csv files, one .pdf files and one notebook:

 ## Notebook: experiments_footprints.ipynb